P09s/Resume-Screening/README.md

 Neural Networks
 Results
 The performance of the models is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 The results are documented and visualized in the Jupyter notebooks.

-Contributing
-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contact
-For any questions or inquiries, please contact:

-Anukalp Mishra

-GitHub: anukalp-mishra